Azure/azure-sphere-samples/Samples/SPI/SPI_LSM6DS3_HighLevelApp/README.md

 1. Keep the device still, and observe the accelerometer output in the **Output Window**.
 Once the data from the CTRL3_C register is displayed, the output should repeat every second.

 1. Turn the accelerometer upside down and observe the updated data in the **Output Window**.
 The vertical acceleration should change from approximately +1g to approximately -1g.

-## Troubleshooting the Azure Sphere app

-If an error similar to the following appears in the Visual Studio Build output when you build the Azure Sphere app, you probably have an outdated version of the Azure Sphere SDK:

-   `mt3620_rdb.h:9:10: fatal error: soc/mt3620_i2cs.h: No such file or directory`

-## License
-For details on license, see LICENSE.txt in this directory.

-## Code of Conduct
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).